Testing Equipment & Control/Monitor Software

 We use the following oscilloscopes: a Keysight DSOX3024A, a Rigol DS2072A, two Picoscopes 4444 and two Picoscopes 3424.
 We also have at our disposal three more oscilloscopes: Rigol DS1074Z, Rigol VS5042 and a Stingray DS1M12.

 The rest of our equipment consists of two Picotech TC-08 thermocouple data loggers, two Fluke multimeters (models 289 and 175), a Keysight U1273AX multimeter, a Keithley 2015 THD 6.5 digit bench DMM, and two lab grade N4L PPA1530 3-phase power analyzers, featuring 0.05% basic accuracy.
 For back-up purposes we have a Yokogawa WT210 power analyzer and a GW Instek GPM-8212.
+Finally we also have a highly accurate N4L PPA5530 3-phase power analyzyzer with 0.01% basic accuracy.

 The noise measurements are conducted with a Class 1 Bruel & Kjaer 2250-L G4 Sound Analyzer, equipped with a type 4955-A low-noise and free-field microphone which can measure down to 5 dB(A) (we also have a type 4189 microphone that features a 16.6-140 dBA-weighted dynamic range).
 The sound analyzer is installed into a hemi-anechoic chamber which allows for lower than 6 dB(A) ambient noise.
 A Bruel & Kjaer Type 4231 is used before every noise measurement, to calibrate the sound analyzer.

 What provides us with an edge over all the rest labs is the custom-made software, used for controlling all of our equipment, from the electronic loads and the power analyzer to the temperature logger and the electromagnetic relays that control the heat inside the thermal chamber.
 The development process of this piece of software never stops since we constantly enrich it with new features.
 The first version of the Faganas ATE software was released in the early 2010.
 With over 22,000 lines of code, excluding the libraries, the Faganas ATE test suite allows us to test a PSU in any way we want, providing increased usability and high accuracy in the test results, thanks to the sophisticated algorithms and routines that handle the data outputs of all of our equipment.